 - The GaDOE Assessment & Accountability team hosted a webinar on Thursday, April 2nd at 11 a.m. to review updates to Georgia's assessment and accountability plan for 2020 and answer questions.
 You can view the webinar here. - The Georgia Department of Education Assessment Division compiled a FAQ document to address common questions related to the current COVID-19 health crisis. - GaDOE announced a new formative assessment resource mapped to Georgia's standards.
-Beginning next school year (2020-2021), all districts will have access to DRC BEACON, a through-year computer adaptive interim assessment system for grades 3-8 in English language arts and mathematics.
-This resource is being provided at no cost to districts and can be used to measure student progress throughout the school year, allowing educators to target instruction and make informed decisions.
-BEACON is administered on the same platform as Georgia Milestones, and includes all of the same accessibility tools and accommodations. - GaDOE hosted a webinar on April 21 that provided an overview of BEACON.
+Beginning next school year (2020-2021), all districts will have access to DRC BEACON, a through-year computer adaptive interim assessment system for grades 3-8 in English language arts and mathematics. - GaDOE hosted a webinar on April 21 that provided an overview of BEACON.
 You can watch the webinar here: Overview of DRC BEACON Formative Resource Webinar.
 Additional details about BEACON are included on this document here. - GaDOE announced the summer administration of the EOC has been cancelled.
 Districts will be able to utilize the August mid-month administration in lieu of the summer window.
-GaDOE released an updated FAQ with further details. - The SBOE-approved waiver of the 20% EOC requirement applies to any students who complete an EOC-required course during the remainder of the 2019-2020 school year (spring/summer 2020) and were expected to participate in the EOC during the Spring or Summer 2020 EOC windows.
+GaDOE released an updated FAQ with further details.

+• The SBOE-approved waiver of the 20% EOC requirement applies to any students who complete an EOC-required course during the remainder of the 2019-2020 school year (spring/summer 2020) and were expected to participate in the EOC during the Spring or Summer 2020 EOC windows.
 See the attached FAQ.